fossas/spectrometer/docs/walkthroughs/custom-integrating-with-bower-example.md

 ## Example with Bower

 For an example, we will look at [Bower](https://bower.io/).
-Although, Bower team advises now, that users should migrate to npm, or yarn for new javascript based projects.
-We may have legacy or active projects, which are using bower.
-And we would like to include them in our reporting.

-In general, we can identify list of dependencies from our custom tool (in our case bower), by using configuration used or command provided.
-In bower case, we can inspect (1) `bower.json` or (2) output of `bower list` command.
+We can usually identify a list of dependencies from our custom tool by looking at configuration files or executing a command.
+Bower provides both of these options, we can inspect (1) `bower.json` or (2) parse the output from the `bower list` command.

 From an example `bower.json` file, lists direct dependencies: